john-ngai/java-guide-schildt/01_java-fundamentals/01-self-test.md

 1. What is bytecode and why is it important to Java's use for Internet programing?

-Bytecode is a highly optimized set of instructions that is executed by the JAva Virtual Machine.
+Bytecode is a highly optimized set of instructions that is executed by the Java Virtual Machine.
 Bytecode helps Java achieve both portability and security.

 2. What are the three main principles of object-oriented programming?